Zehua-Chen/coding-interview/problems/linked-lists/cci-s2-p3/README.md

 ## Questions that Should be Asked

 1. What happens if not middle?
 (Assume: do nothing)
-    - End node is easy to detect
+   - End node is easy to detect; **We can't delete by overriding if we have the last node, either**
    - Can't detect if it is first node